sergree/awesome-visual-novels/README.md

 I only read visual novels that can be played on Android or Steam Deck.
 Additionally, I prefer to read works in my native language, Russian.
 I have also come across titles that I cannot recommend for various reasons, and therefore, have not included them in my list.

+> *What if a visual novel is not translated into my language or is not available in my country?*

+These are very common scenarios.
+I frequently face these issues when searching for Russian translations of visual novels.
+Fortunately, you can often find an **unofficial patch** for your language on [vndb.org][vndb.org list sorted by rating] - this is the go-to resource for such cases.

+> *How can I install an unofficial patch on Android?*

+Typically, you will need to download an unofficial APK file and manually transfer it to your Android device using a USB cable or wirelessly via [AirDroid](https://web.airdroid.com/).
+In some cases, after installing the APK, you may also need to manually copy game cache files to folders such as `android/data` or `android/obb`.
+The exact installation steps can vary from game to game, so be sure to follow the installation guide provided by the unofficial patch author.

+> *How can I install an unofficial patch on Steam Deck?*

+For most visual novels, you will need to install `Bottles` using the `Discover` app.
+Once installed, create a new "bottle" - essentially an environment where you can run your games.
+Then, either run the unofficial patch installer or manually copy the game files into this bottle.
+Finally, add your non-Steam game to the launcher and apply the `Keyboard (WASD) and Mouse` button layout to enable controller support for your visual novel.
+For detailed installation instructions, please follow [this guide](https://www.reddit.com/r/SteamDeck/comments/wbyilj/guide_installing_windows_gamesmodslauncher_on/).

 > *Why do some videos from visual novels not work on a Steam Deck?*

 When you play visual novels on a Steam Deck, you may experience video codec errors, video skipping, or even see a "test pattern" placeholder instead of actual video playback.
 This issue occurs because the standard Proton version from Valve lacks certain proprietary video codecs that many visual novels rely on.
 Fortunately, the solution is straightforward: you need to install `GE-Proton` (a community-enhanced version of Proton) via `ProtonUp-Qt`, which is available in the `Discover` app, and then apply it to your game.
 For detailed installation instructions, please follow [this guide][GE-Proton Guide].